MLHale/nebraska-gencyber/teachers/firewall/README.md

 > ![Firewall in a substation](https://upload.wikimedia.org/wikipedia/commons/3/3c/Firewall_Electrical_Substation.jpg)

 While these firewalls are "cool", we are interested in a different kind of firewall.
 Namely, the ones that protect internal networks from external networks.
 These kinds of firewalls allow us to control the flow of information between networks.
-Firewalls, __minimize__ the number of ways that internal networks and computers on them can be exploited.
+Firewalls __minimize__ the number of ways that internal networks and computers on them can be exploited.
 They also encourage __least functionality__ by turning off ports that are not needed.
 Firewalls can also drop network traffic that does not conform to expected patterns (such as malicious requests to an application server).

 > ![network firewalls](./img/networkfirewall.png)

-Firewalls aren't just for networks.
-Each computer in a network can have its own personal firewall.
 All popular operating systems now come with a firewall installed.
-For Windows Server and Desktop installations we will focus on the built-in ```Windows Firewall with Advanced Security``` application.
-This application can be configured with a graphical user interface or the command line interface using `netsh` or Powershell `NetSecurity` modules.
-These options provide a lot of flexibility and control over the configuration of the firewall for personal and enterprise use.
+For Windows Server and Desktop installations, we will focus on the built-in ```Windows Firewall with Advanced Security``` module.
+This module can be configured with a graphical user interface or the command line interface using `netsh` or Powershell `NetSecurity` modules.
+These options provide a lot of flexibility and control over the configuration of the firewall.

 > ![Windows firewall](./img/windowsfirewall.png)

 In order for two machines to communicate (such as a client talking to a server), there are many different __layers__ that are involved.
 Each of these layers is progressively lower level as you move downward.
-In general there are 7 layers:
+In general, there are 7 layers:

-- Application - The highest level layer where application data is handled (http/ftp/DHCP/SSH/SSL, etc)
+- Application - The highest level layer where application data is handled (HTTP/FTP/DHCP/SSH/SSL, etc)
-- Presentation - often the same as the application level, sometimes acts as a translate between application and session
+- Presentation - often the same as the application level, sometimes acts as a translator between application and session
 - Session - The layer that is used to form sessions between applications (often issues remote procedure calls (RPCs))
 - Transport - One of the two layers that are foundational to the modern internet (TCP / UDP), this layer serves to transport packets from one host to another.
 - Network - The second of the foundation layers for the modern internet (IP, IPv4, IPv6, IPSec, etc).
 This layer serves to transport packets between routers (often referred to as __packet forwarding__).
 - Data Link - The biggest example of the data link layer is ethernet.
 It provides a protocol for exchanging data over a local network.
-- and Physical - This layer is nothing but raw bits that underly the higher level interpretation of those bits at higher levels.
+- Physical - This layer is nothing but raw bits that underly the higher level interpretation of those bits at higher levels.

 > ![network layers](https://javirodz.files.wordpress.com/2013/07/21acd-osi.gif)

 ### Question

-At what [network layer] (https://support.microsoft.com/en-us/kb/103884) does it make the most sense to operate a firewall, considering that it is connecting two different networks?
+At what [network layer](https://support.microsoft.com/en-us/kb/103884) does it make the most sense to operate a firewall, considering that it is connecting two different networks?

 - [ ] Physical layer
 - [ ] Data link layer
 - [ ] Network layer and above

 Discussion:
 The headers on ethernet frames at the Data link layer and below are not useful for routing across networks.
-Packet filtering Firewalls rules are authored using routing information starting at the Network (also called the IP layer in the TCP/IP implemenation) layer and above, all the way to the application layer.
-As a result IP layer firewalls are the simplest and most widely used.
+Packet Filtering Firewall rules are authored using routing information starting at the Network (also called the IP layer in the TCP/IP implementation) layer and above, all the way to the application layer.
+As a result, IP layer firewalls are the simplest and most widely used.

 [Top](#table-of-contents)